Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 - Cornstarch - Cornstarch helps us bring our sauce together to coat the potatoes.
 You can also use arrowroot starch or a 1:1 gluten-free flour if that's all you have.

-- Spices - We are keeping the spices simple with some salt, pepper, garlic, and a bit of poultry seasoning.
+- Spices - You'll need salt, pepper, garlic, and poultry seasoning.

-- Potato Chips - Regular funeral potato recipes call for corn flakes cereal which is not gluten-free.
-Swapping that out for some gluten-free potato chips, we can get that crispy, salting topping everyone will love.
+- Potato Chips - Regular funeral potato recipes call for cornflake cereal, which is not gluten-free.
+Swapping that out for gluten-free potato chips, we can get that crispy salting topping everyone loves.
 I like the Kettle brand that is labeled gluten-free.

 Step 1.
 Make the gluten-free cheese sauce.